 2014 North Carolina Tar Heels Football Schedule

-In 2014, the big games are all over the schedule, giving you plenty of reasons to put down the remote and head out to see
+As usual, the big games are all over the schedule, giving you plenty of

-Fighting Irish; and Durham on Nov.
-20 to play rivals the Blue Devils.
+down in Miami against the Hurricanes and in Durham on Nov.
+20 as the Heels play rivals the Blue Devils.
 Games are likely to

 be packed with ankle-breaking jukes, jaw-dropping catches and big hits that will have fans jumping out of their seats in no

 time in another riveting season of North Carolina football.

 North Carolina Tar Heels Football Team Info

-North Carolina Tar Heels football team has a long legacy of success, dating back generations and
+other teams in the ACC, the North Carolina Tar Heels football team has a long legacy of success, dating back generations and

 giving their fans some big-time thrills highlighted by players that have gone on to star on the next level.
 From promising

 youngsters to savvy upperclassmen who know how to get the job done, this is a well-rounded squad that won't make it easy on

-the rest of the ACC no matter how

-the Tar Heels tend to be loaded with electrifying playmakers, making the live experience of seeing the team in action one
+the football field, the Tar Heels tend to be loaded with electrifying playmakers, making the live-experience of seeing the

 North Carolina Tar Heels Football History

 Over the years,

 the Tar Heels have had plenty of great players, including legends like Julius Peppers, Lawrence Taylor, Dre Bly and many more,

 making this a program that has seen some of the greatest players in history come through their roster.
 These days, the Tar